GenomicMedLab/fantasy-football-rulebook/docs/index.rst

 Fantasy Football Rulebook
 =========================

-This is the rulebook used for the Griffith & Wagner laboratories' annual fantasy football competition.
+This is the rulebook used for the annual joint fantasy football competition of the Griffith and Wagner laboratories.
 Requests for changes and clarifications to these rules should be made at the rulebook `issue tracker`_.

 .. note::
    The 2021 Season will kick off on Thursday, Sept.
 9, 2021. :ref:`enrollment` will